o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/administration-aws-resource-cleanup.md

 For more information on the Amazon S3 CLI high\-level commands, see [s3](https://docs.aws.amazon.com/cli/latest/reference/s3/index.html)\.
 For more information on the more detailed Amazon S3 CLI commands, see [s3api](https://docs.aws.amazon.com/cli/latest/reference/s3api/index.html)\.

-## Using the AWS Management Console<a name="cloud-canvas-administration-aws-resource-cleanup-using-the-aws-management-console"></a>
+## Using the AWS Management Console {#cloud-canvas-administration-aws-resource-cleanup-using-the-aws-management-console}

 You can use the [AWS Management Console](https://console.aws.amazon.com/) to manually delete individual AWS resources from your account\.
 However, if you have many resources to delete, the Cloud Canvas cleanup tool or the AWS CLI are faster alternatives\.